-I run as often as I can (usually about 3-4 times a week), so I'm always nosing around the site, even when I'm not hard at work - it's like part of the family.
-I love hearing what you think of the site, and your bug reports and suggestions help me to improve the experience for everyone.
+I run about 900 miles a year and swim about 25 miles, so logging everything on Fetch is part of my life too.
+I love hearing what you think; and your bug reports and suggestions help me to improve the experience for everyone.

 I try to reply to everything, but sometimes I feel like I'm trapped in an MC Escher sketch.
 The FAQ on the right might help with some common problems, but feel free to drop me a line.

 If you would like to support the site, please consider a making a donation.

 If you're new to Fetcheveryone, or have never really understood why people rave about it, don't worry.
 Take a run-walk through a bunch of our most useful features.Click here to begin

 How do I upload my training data from a Suunto?

 Try the new method of importing from your Garmin - it should make things a heck of a lot easier.

 How do I add a race to the directory?